 No Immediate Taxes on Loans

 Some whole life policies may allow you to borrow against the cash value of your life insurance policy rather than taking a withdrawal.
 Loans are not taxable, so you won't owe any income taxes provided your policy remains active.
-However, if you miss premiums and the policy terminates, the loan immediately becomes a withdrawal, and these life insurance proceeds are now taxable.
+However, if you miss premiums and the policy terminates, or you surrender the life insurance, the loan immediately becomes a withdrawal, and these life insurance proceeds are now taxable.
 In addition, if you die with a loan outstanding, your death benefit is reduced by the balance of the loan.

 When you withdraw money from a whole life insurance policy, the insurance company should send you a 1099-R form to be used when doing your income taxes for that tax year.
 The total amount of your withdrawal, or Gross Distribution, will be in Box 1.
 The taxable amount will be in Box 2a.
 If there was federal tax withheld before you received the money, this will appear in Box 4, while any state tax withheld will be in Box 12.